XENON1T/pax/README.rst

 playing with what is in the list of outputs.
 For example, you can reactivate the `PlotEventSummary` that was produced in the first command from above.

+There are many, many configuration options you can change.
-At this point, you can look through other configuration files and explore what plugins are in `pax` for doing more sophisticated things. `_base.ini` and `XENON100.ini` are a good place to start.
+You can look through other configuration files such as `_base.ini` and `XENON100.ini` to get an idea of what you can do.
+Also, you can try to explore what plugins are included in pax.
+You can ask us questions on gitter (click button above) or email.
+Oh, and did we mention the the documentation at http://xenon1t.github.io/pax/?

 ..
 [1] *Sneaky snappy workaround*: follow the instructions for 'developer installation', but just before `python setup.py develop`, edit `requirements.txt` in the pax folder and put a comment (`#`) sign in front of the `python-snappy>=0.5` line.
 Save the file and run `python setup.py develop`.
 Now you can use pax even if you couldn't install snappy.
 Har-har.
 If you use anything that involves the MongoDB interface, pax will crash; don't say we didn't warn you.